A Parallel-in-Time Combination Method for Parabolic Problems: Numerical experiments

 \subsection{An approximation to chemical and biological reaction networks}

 Our next problem is given by the so-called chemical master equation (CME).
 It models the evolution of the probability distribution of the configuration of a reaction network, where in particular a configuration describes the number of molecules of different species, such as chemical reactants, undergoing reactions.
 Examples range from classical stochastic chemical kinetics or gene expression in a population of cells to epidemiological models.
+The chemical master equation is often solved by a reduction of its very large state space.
+Prominent examples are the Gillespie algorithm \cite{Gillespie1977} (also known as SSA) based on a stochastic reduction of the state space or projection algorithms such as the Krylov-based finite state projection algorithm of \cite{Burrage2006}.
+In the following we will demonstrate the application of $CTMGRIT^{loc}$ to the chemical master equation, which circumvents a reduction of the state space via its inherent sparse grid approximation properties.

 We follow the presentation in \cite{Lunz2021}.
 Consider a biochemical system with $d$ species $\{S_1, \ldots, S_d\}$.
 Let $\nu_r\in\mathbb{Z}^d$ and $\alpha_r \geq 0$ denote the stoichiometric vector and the propensity for each reaction $1\leq r \leq m$ between these species.
 In particular, the reaction $r$ can be written as